You can draw your deferred Local Government Pension Scheme (LGPS) pension benefits at the following times:

-Each employer has its own policy on applications for the release of deferred pension benefits on compassionate grounds, so please contact your former employer if you wish to apply for this.
+Each employer has its own policy on applications for the release of deferred pension benefits on compassionate grounds, so please contact your former employer if you wish to apply.

-If your former employer will not waive the reduction to your pension, you can still apply to draw your pension early at the reduced level.
+If your former employer won't waive the reduction to your pension, you can still apply to draw your pension early at a reduced level.